docs

 Is GSwarm affiliated with the official Gensyn team?

 No. GSwarm is NOT affiliated with or endorsed by the official Gensyn team.
-This is an independent, community-developed supervisor tool.
-We cannot modify the core RL Swarm functionality, training algorithms, or blockchain integration.
+This is an independent, community-developed Telegram monitoring service designed to enhance the user experience of monitoring Gensyn AI node activity.

 What can GSwarm do?